-An obstacle that is tied to the complexity of combining programs is the inability for the City to provide assistance to Homeowners who may need repair of a single element as the result of an urgent situation rather than rehabilitation of the entire structure.
-For the 2015/2020 Consolidated Plan years, the City of Goldsboro is continuing the Urgent Repair Program as an element to the Homeowner Rehab Program.
-The Urgent Repair Program will allow the City to assist homeowners in addressing urgent repair concerns quickly that might otherwise take longer to complete due to the extensive waiting list the City maintains for the existing assistance programs.
-The Urgent Repair Program would allow for the repair of elements such as roofs, windows, doors, etc of homes that are eligible for assistance under the Homeowner Rehab Program.
-The primary obstacle in administering this program is that the environmental requirements under the CDBG program with regards to historic preservation and noise abatement have made it difficult to effectively address potential urgent assistance to clients.
+An obstacle that is tied to the complexity of combining programs is the inability for the City to provide assistance to Homeowners who needed repair of a single element as the result of an urgent situation rather than rehabilitation of the entire structure.
+The City utilized the Urgent Repair Program to assist homeowners in addressing urgent repair concerns quickly that might otherwise take longer to complete due to the extensive waiting list the City maintains for the existing assistance programs.
+The Urgent Repair Program allowed the City to repair elements such as roofs, windows, doors, etc of homes that are eligible for assistance under the Homeowner Rehab Program.